GentooWizard/The-twitter-experience/README.md

 # The-twitter-experience

-This is a Twitter clone, written in pure C++ without any external libraries.
+This is a Twitter clone, rewritten in Rust.